Hotels in Galápagos Islands

 Baltra and Seymour Airport Logistics

-Baltra airport hotels, Seymour Airport hotels (hotels near Baltra airport), and airport-linked inventory matter for many Galápagos travelers because many arrivals and departures run through this airport before continuing to Santa Cruz or other island plans.
-Airport-linked inventory should be treated as logistics context, not as Puerto Ayora town accommodation unless the exact property supports that.
+Baltra airport hotels, Seymour Airport hotels (hotels near Baltra airport), and airport-linked hotels matter for many Galápagos travelers because many arrivals and departures run through this airport before continuing to Santa Cruz or other island plans.
+Airport-linked hotels should be treated as logistics context, not as Puerto Ayora town accommodation unless the exact property supports that.
 Hotels near Puerto Ayora may still be more useful for restaurants and services, while airport timing may influence the final night.
 Compare listings using hotel timing and map clarity rather than assuming airport-linked wording equals Puerto Ayora town-centre convenience.

 Puerto Baquerizo Moreno, San Cristóbal